-Subsequently, the faculty shall be represented in administrative processes relating to program reorganization and/or the curtailment or termination of instructional programs through the Academic Policies, Standards and Assessment Committee and in other ways listed below.
+Subsequently, the faculty shall be represented in administrative processes relating to program reorganization and/or the curtailment or termination of instructional programs through the Coordinating Committee for Academic Policies and Standards and in other ways listed below.
 The president and the Board have final authority in all matters related to financial emergency.